COVID Delta upsurge keeps stock and commodity bulls in check

 While markets have since stabilised, yields are not far off 4-1/2 month lows at 1.35%, pressured at least partly by investors’ rethinking bullish sentiment.

-Futures for the U.S. Nasdaq, Dow Jones and S&P 500 were a fraction lower while a pan-European equity index slipped 0.2%

-Commodity prices too were subdued, with Brent crude futures slipping half a percent.
-London-traded copper, nickel and aluminium also fell, though China’s Friday move to ease policy supported Shanghai metal futures.
+Commodity prices too were subdued, with Brent crude futures slipping 1% while copper also skidded 1% on the London Metal Exchange.

-China’s decision to cut banks reserve requirements appeared to reflect policymakers’ view that the economy was losing momentum.
-The cut will release the equivalent of $154 billion into the economy.

 EARNINGS WEEK